nezrok/idealists/README.md

     git pull --recurse-submodules

-### Run the Application.
+### Run the Server

-To be able to run the application, make sure you have [npm](https://www.npmjs.com/), [Node.js 0.10+](https://nodejs.org/) and [MongoDB v2.4+](https://www.mongodb.org/) installed.
+To be able to run the application's server, make sure you have [npm](https://www.npmjs.com/), [Node.js 0.10+](https://nodejs.org/) and [MongoDB v2.4+](https://www.mongodb.org/) installed.
 The commands to install may depend on your operating system.
 For Ubuntu 15.04